Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 **Math statement**: any math writing that can be read as a statement, with symbols, signs, numbers, operators, etc.

 (Expresión matemática)
-**Math expression**: a statement of numbers, symbols, and operations together.
+**Math expression**: a math statement of numbers, symbols, and operations together.

 > Example of a mathematical expression
 > $$a + b + c$$